-All students from Early Childhood to Grade 4 will be accompanied by the class teacher or teaching assistant when moving around the school.
-Grade 5 students are permitted to transition between lessons unsupervised.
-This is a privilege that can be taken away for inappropriate behaviour.
+All students from Early Childhood to Grade 3 will be accompanied by the class teacher or teaching assistant when moving around the school.

+Grade 4 and 5 students are permitted to transition between lessons unsupervised.
+This is a privilege which can be taken away for inappropriate behaviour.